NF1 Stem Cell Project

 About the NSCP

-The NSCP leverages new technologies in cellular engineering to generate brain cells from skin samples donated at the time of surgery.
-Using this approach, Dr. Corina Anastasaki, a post-doctoral research associate in the laboratory of Dr. David Gutmann, has established a collection of reprogrammed nerve cells for drug discovery and evaluation.
+The NSCP leverages new technologies in cellular engineering to generate brain cells from a skin biopsy, urine sample, or blood sample.
+Using this approach, Dr. Corina Anastasaki, a senior Staff Scientist in the laboratory of David H. Gutmann, MD, PhD, has established a collection of reprogrammed nerve cells for drug discovery and evaluation.
 The availability of these precious resources enables investigators to study the effects of impaired NF1 gene function on actual human brain cells.

 Participating in the NSCP